-- Fire Grass fires at Mareeba Wetlands (NT) have been observed to have high mortality on toads, especially without suitable refuge nearby.
+Fire - Grass fires at Mareeba Wetlands (NT) have been observed to have high mortality on toads, especially without suitable refuge nearby.
 Native frogs appear well adapted to escape these fires.
-(Use of fire or exploitation of existing fire to control toads are techniques that require ongoing monitoring.
-The Foundation is not in a position to trial this method of control and considers it a control method (along with several others) of 'last resort'). - Chemical delivery of toad poisons via a variety of vectors; spraying, introduction to waterways, baits etc. Some leads, such as Lavender beetles toxins (based on ascorbic acids) and native fish poisons, are yet to be fully explored. - Sniffer dogs may be very useful for quickly determining the presence or absence of toads from a given system and therefore making intensive toad control methods more efficient.
-They may also have a role in targeting individual toads in difficult terrain, e.g. scree slopes and thickets and in a 'mop up' role to determine success of control methods. - Sniping the use of low calibre (.17 or .22 cal) air rifles was trialled during the GTM 2006 with excellent results.
+Use of fire or exploitation of existing fire to control toads are techniques that require ongoing monitoring.
+The Foundation is not in a position to trial this method of control and considers it a control method (along with several others) of 'last resort'.

+Chemical - delivery of toad poisons via a variety of vectors; spraying, introduction to waterways, baits etc. Some leads, such as Lavender beetles toxins (based on ascorbic acids) and native fish poisons, are yet to be fully explored.

+Sniffer dogs - may be very useful for quickly determining the presence or absence of toads from a given system and therefore making intensive toad control methods more efficient.
+They may also have a role in targeting individual toads in difficult terrain, e.g. scree slopes and thickets and in a 'mop up' role to determine success of control methods.
+There is one trained animal in Australia based at Kununurra in Western Australia.

+Sniping - the use of low calibre (.17 or .22 cal) air rifles was trialled during the GTM 2008 with excellent results.
 There is a number of legal, access and safety issues associated with using firearms in this context, however the STTF have fully investigated these requirements and established safe operational procedures.
 Essentially sniping is used as a 'mop up' tool for difficult to access toad refuge areas - particularly those areas associated with Freshwater Mangrove thickets.